YanaiLevi/BioComp/README.md

 1.

-    a) The code is in ex2q1.py
+    a) The code is in ex2q1.py, to use it you need to run the python file and the results will be printed to terminal.
+I used the itertools.permutations to get all the permutations.

     b) The results are at the end of this file